 Derivatives embedded in host contracts are accounted for as separate derivatives and recorded at fair value if their economic characteristics and risks are not closely related to those of the host contracts and the host contracts are not held for trading or designated as at fair value through profit or loss.
 These embedded derivatives are measured at fair value with changes in fair value recognised in profit or loss.
 Reassessment only occurs if there is either a change in the terms of the contract that significantly modifies the cash flows that would otherwise be required or a reclassification of a financial asset out of the fair value through profit or loss category.

-Investments and other financial assets (Cont'd)
+Investments and other financial assets (policies under HKAS 39 applicable before 1 January 2018) (Cont'd)

 Loans and receivables